oracle-quickstart/oci-weblogic-migration/README.md

 In secure mode, WebLogic expects replication channels for cluster communication.
 If no replication channel is configured, the Managed Server startup fails.

 #### Workaround
-Disable secure replication in the domain configuration (config.xml):
+Disable secure replication in the domain configuration (config.xml) before starting the servers.

 ```bash
 <secure-replication-enabled>false</secure-replication-enabled>
 ```

-Then restart the servers in the following order:

-1. Restart the Admin Server.
-2. Start the Managed Server.
+**Note** This issue has been addressed in the latest code base, and the configuration is automatically handled by the migration tool.
+No manual action is required.

 ---